uptrace/bun-docs/docs/guide/getting-started.md

 }
 ```

-The `fixture.yml` looks like this:
+The `fixture.yml` file containing the data looks like this:

 ```yaml
 - model: User